Confederation of Indian Industry: Quality movement

 India started its quality movement journey in the early 1980s.
 Late Japanese Professor Kaoru Ishikawa visited India in 1986, then heading JUSE (Union of Japanese Scientists and Engineers).
 During his visit to India, he recommended starting a national drive for quality by setting up an institutional arrangement.
 CII took the lead in this initiative and has since spearheaded the quality movement in India.
 In 1988, A Total Quality Management Division (TQMD) was set up on Ishikawa's recommendation.
-The TQMD evolved into the CII Institute of Quality, which lead a quality movement that aimed to transform Indian businesses by offering them Total Quality Management skills such as Total Productive Maintenance, Lean Management, Six Sigma, Industrial and Legal Metrology, and Conformity Assessment and Standards.
+The TQMD evolved into the CII Institute of Quality, which led a quality movement that aimed to transform Indian businesses by offering them Total Quality Management skills such as Total Productive Maintenance, Lean Management, Six Sigma, Industrial and Legal Metrology, and Conformity Assessment and Standards.
 CII and the Export-Import Bank of India jointly established the CII-EXIM Bank Award for Business Excellence in 1994.
 The Award is based on the internationally recognised EFQM Excellence Model.
 The CII Institute of quality has had a major impact on a large number of firms in India in terms of raising overall awareness regarding quality.